In an ideal world, you wouldn't need to read this tutorial about some of the most important text formulas in Excel.

 This Excel Text Functions Tutorial is accompanied by Excel workbooks containing the data and formulas I use above.
 You can get immediate free access to these example workbooks by subscribing to the Power Spreadsheets Newsletter.

-I hope you agree that, despite their relative simplicity, all of these text functions are very powerful and useful.
-It is not surprising that they have been among the most mentioned Excel formulas that everyone should now in this Quora thread due to, among others, how much easier they make life when you are, among others, isolating pieces of text or cleaning up large data sets.
+I hope you agree that, despite their relative simplicity, these text functions are very powerful and useful.
+They are (usually) considered to be among the Excel functions everyone should know due to, among others, how much easier they make life when you are isolating pieces of text or cleaning up large data sets.

 If you have completed this tutorial about Excel text formulas, you: